correlation-one/C1GamesStarterKit/docs/C1_CLI_COMMANDS.md

 # C1 CLI Commands

+NOTE: All example commands assume you are starting in the AIGamesStarterKit's root directory.

 ## Forking a Local Algo

 Copy the `starter-algo` to start your own bot, or duplicate a local algo to pursue an alternative